cferdinandi/reef-js/content/routing.md

 **Step 3: Associate your router with one or more components**

-For any Reef component that should be updated when the route changes, add a `router` property and associate your router component with it.
+For any Reef component that should be updated when the route changes, add a `router` property and use your router component as the value.

 Details about the current route are automatically passed into the `template` function as a second argument.
-By default, for unmatched routes the `route` argument will have a value of `null`.
+If you don't provide a catchall (`url: '*'`) route, an unmatched `route` will have a value of `null`.

 ```js
 var app = new Reef('#app', {